parallelworks/MetricExtraction/README.md

     -   **FontColor** RGB color values.
 For example for white color specify set to "1 1 1"
     -   **FontSize**
     -   **LabelFormat** format for displaying the color bar numbers, e.g. "%4.3g"
     -   **NumberOfLabels** : The maximum number of tick marks of the color bar (excluding the maximum and minimum labels).
+Note that this feature is has been removed from ParaView 5.4, and the labels are calculated in the module and added through the new **customLabel** feature (see below).
+    -   **customLabel** : A list of comma separated numbers for setting the colorbar labels.
+See `tests/elbowKPI_colorBarTest.json` for an example. **Only available in ParaView 5.4 and above**.
     -   **DrawTickMarks**: Setting "0" (or "false") removes the tick marks (default: "1")
     -   **DrawSubTickMarks**: Setting "0" (or "false") removes the sub tick marks (default: "1")
     -   **ColorBarAnnotations**: Add a List of comma separated values and tags for adding annotations to the color bar.
 For example, setting to "0.55, A , 0.75, B" adds the labels "A" and "B" at locations of 0.55 and 0.75, respectively (provided that they are within the limits of the color bar).